 "Yep," she told me with a hint of pride, "I'm an Attachment Parent."

 She then went on to tell me (brag?) that her baby doesn't know any comfort aside for nursing, and that she'd nurse him till he's 4.

-But that comment stuck in my mind for a while – as well as her pride in calling herself an Attachment Parent (AP).
-Many of my parenting techniques come from Love and Logic, and I might even lable myself a “Love and Logic Parent” if it came up in conversation like that – but I feel like it would be more matter-of-fact than something to be proud of.
+But that comment stuck in my mind for a while - as well as her pride in calling herself an Attachment Parent (AP).
+Many of my parenting techniques come from Love and Logic, and, in some regards, I might even label myself a "Love and Logic Parent" if it came up in conversation like that - but I feel like it would be more matter-of-fact than something to be proud of.

 But somehow, being an AP parent, as opposed to any other "kind" of parent (well, parenting methodology, that is), is something that people are proud of.